Wolferado/IevadsStudijuNozare_HandDetection/README.md

 # "Sign Language Detection and Display" Prototype

 This repository contains a Jupiter Notebook with created program _(prototype)_, which takes your Webcam Video as an input and scans it for any hand signs _(currently only for the left hand)_.
+The goal of the program is to display needed sign based on the hand and fingers positions.

 Created program language is Python.